Questions To Ask a Realtor When Buying a Home

 Some Realtors® will give you a blank stare at this question.
 If they do, you might want to consider taking your business elsewhere.
 Why?
 Because you need to know if your interests are aligned.

-Is your Realtor® willing to stake his or her successful outcome with yours?
-Why shouldn’t your Realtor® also guarantee his/her performance?
+Is the salesperson willing to stake his or her successful outcome with yours?
+Why shouldn’t your Realtor guarantee his/her performance?

-Professional Realtors® guarantee their services for two reasons: 1) They’re confident they can perform for you because of their experience, commitment, and work ethic; and 2) it’s the only way they do business!
+A professional guarantees their services for two reasons: 1) They’re confident they can perform because of their experience, commitment, and work ethic; and 2) it’s the only way they do business!
 If you buy a television, it’s guaranteed.
 If you buy a car, it has a warranty, here’s ours!

 Question #8: Can You Refer Me To A Reputable Mortgage Lender, Banker, Appraiser, or Real Estate Lawyer?

-This question reveals how active the Realtor® is, and how well connected they are as a professional.
-At some point in the buying or selling process, you will need the services of a reputable, competent lender, appraiser, lawyer, etc. If your Realtor® is active, committed, and diligent with their practice, he or she will be able to give you a few names of each right on the spot.
+This question reveals how active a Realtor is, and how well connected they are as a professional.
+At some point in the buying or selling process, you will need the services of a reputable, competent lender, appraiser, lawyer, etc. If a salesperson is active, committed, and diligent with their practice, he or she will be able to give you a few names of each right on the spot.